alan-turing-institute/WimbledonPlanner/README.md

 The above `make forecast` and `make whiteboard` are much quicker than `make` (few seconds rather than few minutes), and always trigger the data to be updated (i.e. the initial `make clean` step is not required on subsequent runs.)

+## Interactive Notebooks

+The Jupyter notebooks `visualise_forecast.ipynb` and `visualise_harvest.ipynb` in the `notebooks` directory get the latest Harvest/Forecast data and display the visualisations, including some interactive widgets to customise/display plots for individual projects, individual people etc.

+ The `reg_capacity_vs_demand.ipynb` notebook creates the capacity vs. demand history plot originally used for the Trustee board report.

 ## Usage with Python

 Rather than using make you can also run the python scripts individually yourself.